AdibahShah/SA-Visual/README.md

   * [Host] Open a web browser and enter the IP Address retrieved from above

-  * You should be able to see the visualization environment - Globe, Timeline, Skybox. <b>NOTE: At this point, it does not contain any data </b>
+  * You should be able to see the visualization environment - Globe, Timeline, Skybox. <br><b>NOTE: At this point, it does not contain any data </b>

 #### Step 2: Upload demo data